BechtelCanDoIt/ScottBechtelTechPR/2026-08-28 IoT Server Edge Gateway Disconnected-Mode Analytics and Sync Flow/README.md

+>Warning:  this is about an old product, however the concept is sound and the can be implemented other ways.
+Reach out if you are interested by creating an issue.

 # WSO2 IoT Server: Edge Gateway Disconnected-Mode Analytics and Sync Flow
 **Date:** Friday, August 28, 2026  **Product:** [WSO2 IoT Server](https://wso2.com/iot/)